nationalarchives/tdr-draft-metadata-validator/README.md

 ```

 ## Notes
 The graphql input size has a limit of 8388608 bytes, which is approximately 8MB.
-Ensure that the metadata file does not exceed this limit to avoid errors during processing.
+Ensure that individual graphql input mutations do not exceed this limit to avoid errors during processing.

-If the metadata file is larger than this limit, consider decreasing the `BATCH_SIZE_FOR_METADATA` value.
+If the graphql input mutation is larger than this limit, consider decreasing the `BATCH_SIZE_FOR_METADATA` value.